w3c/wai-about-wai/_about/accessibility-statement.md

 <h2 id="compatibility-with-browsers-and-assistive-technology">Compatibility with browsers and assistive technology</h2>
 <p>The WAI website is designed to be compatible with assistive technologies and the last two versions of major browsers.</p>
-<p>In Internet Explorer 10 and in older browsers, some aspects of the website may not display optimally.
+<p>In Internet Explorer 10, 11, and older browsers, some aspects of the website may not display optimally.
 The website is not designed for Internet Explorer 9 and earlier versions.</p>

 <h2 id="technical-specifications">Technical specifications</h2>
 <p>The WAI website relies upon the following technologies  for conformance with WCAG 2.1:</p>